MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

   - Flow
 ---

-# Power Apps and Power Automate licensing FAQs
+# Power Apps and Power Automate licensing FAQ

 We have found some common questions on licensing and plan options.
 We’ve included several here with their answers.
 For more details about Microsoft Power Apps and Microsoft Power Automate licensing, see [Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).